ShopFiberOptic Blog

 Complete comparison of OM1, OM2, OM3, OM4, and OM5 multimode fiber.
 Core diameter, modal bandwidth, jacket colors, distance limits at 1G/10G/40G/100G, and which OM grade to choose for new data center, building backbone, and short-reach installations.

-OS1 vs OS2 Singlemode Fiber: Which to Use
+OS1 vs OS2 Singlemode Fiber: What's the Difference

 OS1 and OS2 singlemode fiber compared: attenuation specs, water peak, indoor vs outside plant use, distance limits, and which to specify for FTTH, campus backbone, and long-haul deployments.